Privacy & Security

 Certain features require communication with external services.
 By

-default, API traffic is routed through a proxy server we operate on
+default, API traffic is routed through an open-source proxy we operate on Cloudflare Workers (mimicscribe.app/api).
+You can bypass the proxy entirely with your own Gemini API key or

 - Gemini API (Google) — via our proxy: When you use AI features (summaries, speaker attribution, meeting assistant,